spectrocloud/librarium/docs/docs-content/enterprise-version/enterprise-version.md

 ## Access Palette

-To set up a Palette, contact our support team by sending an email to support@spectrocloud.com.
-Include the following information in your email:
+To set up Palette, contact our Support team by sending an email to support@spectrocloud.com.
+Kindly include the following information in your email:

 - Your full name
 - Organization name (if applicable)